 How to Bet on Horse Racing

 As with any sport, betting on horse racing can be as easy or as complicated as you want to make it.
-It wont take long browsing any of the bookmakers in our list to see how well the sport is covered, meaning that there are a huge number of races to choose from.
+If you have a quick look at pretty much any sports book it won’t take long to see how much coverage racing gets as a category, meaning that there are a huge number of individual races to choose from.

-On top of all that, you can also choose from a wide range of markets if you so wish, although the most popular will always be that of the outright winner and the each way betting market.
-Both have their merits in terms of value, but it should inevitably come down to the fact that you need to compile your research before betting on any market.
+On top of all that, you can also choose from a wide range of markets for each race, although the most popular will always be the outright winner and each way betting markets.
+Both have their merits in terms of value, but you need to compile your research before betting on any market.

 Another popular market is betting without the favourite.
 This makes races where the favourite is a huge odds on or miles shorter than the field much more competitive from a betting perspective.
 The enhanced win and cover bet follows a similar theme in that it allows you to cover your bet if the horse finishes in a certain position.
 The more positions you include the shorter the odds will be.

 The winning distances market is another targeted at races where there is already a likely favourite.
 This means that you can bet on the horse to win by a certain distance, rather than just win the race.
 Each race will determine a winning distance in terms of lengths (of the horse) and you often get to choose between brackets of margins such as a nose to three lengths, three lengths to 5 lengths and so on.
 It will likely depend on how good the horse is to the odds you get for each spread.